-the Fiscal Year of the claim.
+2.The Fiscal Year of the claim.

-FStock received reports will be filed with the accounting office copies of orders and estimates, unless other methods of filing are prescribed or are more convenient with respect to individual agencies/departments.
+3. File stock received reports with the accounting office copies of orders and estimates, unless other methods of filing are prescribed or are more convenient with respect to individual agencies/departments.

-To determine whether all goods and services ordered are actually received, the agency/department shall develop procedures to follow up on open purchase documents/contracts.
+4. To determine whether all goods and services ordered are actually received, the agency/department shall develop procedures to follow up on open purchase documents/contracts.
 (See SAM Sections 3861–3867 concerning short or damaged shipments and SAM Section 10821 for additional procedures relating to agencies/departments performing stores accounting.)